RoundingWellOS/marionette.toolkit/docs/mixins/child-apps.md

 console.log(childAppInstance.getOption('foo'));
 ```

-Note: The childApp instance is returned for chaining.
+Note: The parentApp instance is returned for chaining.

 ### ChildAppsMixin `stopChildApp`